 Mullen is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mullen is a village of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Mullen who work in food service (13.56%), sales jobs (13.14%), and teaching (13.14%).

-Mullen’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Mullen’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small village, Mullen does not have a public transit system used by locals to get to and from work.